Let’s turn now to the BMMO D9.

 The build continued throughout the early sixties, with 265 buses in use by the end of 1964.
 It took until November 1966 for the remaining 40 to enter service, bringing the final total to 345.
 All the buses built in 1965 and 1966 were not completed at the Central Works, but had their exterior panelling and interior fitting out done by Willowbrook.

 This was because of the skills shortages BMMO was facing since so many well-paid jobs were available elsewhere in the West Midlands motor industry.
+Many highly skilled craftsmen were tempted away by much higher wages at places like the BMC factory at Longbridge.
+Production of S17 single-deckers was prioritised to hasten withdrawal of surviving pre-war buses.

 The D9 was built entirely to meet the needs of Midland Red, and no effort was made to market it elsewhere.